venkatamohann87/Correlation_Regression/README.md

-# EXP :3 Correlation and regression for data analysis
+# EXP 3 :Correlation and regression for data analysis
 ## DATE:26/10/2024